rozant/awesome-wav/trunk/docs/README.txt

 Program Usage:
 =================================================================================================
 ProgramName [-edcs(aes key)] arg1 arg2 arg3
-   -e     Encode data from arg3 into music file arg1 and save as arg2 -d     Decode data from music file arg1 using key arg3 and save as arg2 -c     Enable data compression.
-If decoding, assume retrieved data is compressed.
+	-e	encode arg3 into arg1 and store in arg2
+	-d	decode arg2 from arg1 using key arg3
+	-c	enable data compression with qlz
+		-If decoding, assume retrieved data is compressed -zlib	enable data compression with zlib
+		-If decoding, assume retrieved data is compressed -Defaults to -zlib6
-              Defaults to -c6.
-Valid options are -c1 through -c9, from low to high compression.
-   -aes   Enable data encryption.
-Must be followed by the key.
+		-Valid options are -zlib1 through -zlib9, from low to high compression -aes	enable data encryption.  must be followed by the key.
 	--version	print version information and exit

 =================================================================================================